ida-arbeitszeit/arbeitszeitapp/docs/concepts.rst

    * - compensation_for_coop
      - prd
      - cooperation
-     - On private or productive consumption, if the selling company was more productive (produced in less time) than the average of the cooperation, the difference is subtracted from the PRD account of the selling company and added to the cooperation account.
+     - On private or productive consumption, if the consumed plan was overproductive, the delta between cooperative price and individual product cost is subtracted from the PRD account of the planning company and added to the cooperation account.
    * - compensation_for_company
      - cooperation
      - prd
-     - On private or productive consumption, if the selling company was less productive (produced in more time) than the average of the cooperation, the difference is subtracted from the cooperation account and added to the PRD account of the selling company.
+     - On private or productive consumption, if the consumed plan was underproductive, the delta between cooperative price and individual product cost is subtracted from the cooperation account and added to the PRD account of the planning company.
    * - work_certificates
      - a
      - member